12 Things You Need to Know About Your Nest Thermostat

-A Nest Thermostat is the perfect way to keep your home comfortable, regardless of the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.

-That’s why more people are looking to add devices like a Nest into their home.
-If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in East Bernard.
+That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
+If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in East Bernard.

-• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it for the next homeowner.
+• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it behind for the next resident.

 If you want to perform a reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
-Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Shuts your Nest down before rebooting it with your settings.
-You can also press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+• Restart: Shuts your Nest down and reboots it while saving your settings.
+You can also press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.

-• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
-With this option, you’ll have to input a new schedule or wait until the Nest learns your schedule.
+• Schedule: This type of reset clears all scheduling information—including for your hot water, if that has been connected to your Nest.
+With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.

-• Network: By selecting a network reset, it forgets connection logins and your Nest can no longer connect to Wi-Fi.
+• Network: With a network reset, it forgets connection logins and your Nest will no longer be connected to Wi-Fi.
 Use this option if you want your Nest to forget your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi